 The objectives you set don’t need to be easy.
 But they do need to be in the power of your team members to achieve.
 This may mean that the individuals in your teams need to be empowered to achieve things and it may mean that they need to be supported to do so.
 It also means that the system that you are asking them to operate within isn’t stacked against them.

 3 – Provide promised rewards when they are earned

 This is all about trust.
 To be trustworthy in this context you need to provide the implicit and explicit outcomes and rewards that you have agreed to provide.
-If you don’t do this, trust will be broken and individuals will learn not to be motivated by your proposed rewards.
+If you don’t do this, trust will be broken.
+When trust is broken individuals will cease to be motivated by your proposed rewards.

 The World of Work View

-We believe that this model is a useful way to think about motivation.
+We believe that Vroom’s Expectancy Theory of Motivation is a useful way to think about motivation.
 It clearly follows from the equation that if any of the three VIE factors are very low, then the individual will be unmotivated.
 From a leadership perspective it means that you need to connect with your people and create potential rewards (intrinsic or extrinsic) that they value, that you need to set stretching but achievable goals for your people and that you need to be honest and trustworthy.

 In our experience we’ve seen individuals lose motivation (or fail to be motivated) as a result of reductions in all three of the VIE categories.
 New reward and recognition schemes sometimes miss the valency mark, targets are sometimes unachievable (or individuals don’t believe they can influence performance enough to achieve them) and trust often breaks down when leaders or organizations promise rewards that never materialize (we’ve all heard the story of the boy who cried wolf).